 Yet some of the best video reporting on the Fox- and CNN-promoted nonsense regarding Obama's place of birth, aired on all the channels, was generated by Mike Stark at FireDogLake.com.
 The best footage of Congress members' opinions on wars and healthcare are produced by roving "stalkers", because the corporate press corps does not ask useful questions.
 Fox News demonstrates that useful questions could be asked.
 It would just take an anti-Fox to do it.

 "5.
 Sunday talk-show host who promotes Republican falsehoods."

 Promoting falsehoods is, indeed, a serious argument that what is happening is not news.
 But Republican falsehoods doesn't seem essentially less newsy than the bipartisan falsehoods promoted on every channel (Iran's got nukes, Social Security is broke, Single-payer is unpopular, etc.).

-“6.
-GOP press releases.”, show hosts and pundits parrot
+"6.
+Fox News anchors, show hosts and pundits parrot GOP press releases."

 Well, how the heck do you think the New York Times sold us the war on Iraq?
 This is bad news, not non-news.

 "7.
 Fox News hosts urge viewers to join a particular political group."